Jewish Agency for Israel: 1908–1928: Beginnings as an arm of the World Zionist Organization

 The Palestine Office was established under the inspiration of Theodor Herzl's vision for a solution to "the Jewish question": the issue of anti-Semitism and the place of Jews in the world.
 In his pamphlet "The Jewish State," Herzl envisioned the Jewish people settled as an independent nation on its own land, taking its place among the other nation-states of the world.
 The Palestine Office, which eventually became the Jewish Agency, was based upon Herzl's organizational ideas for how to bring a Jewish state into being.

-The influx of Jews to Palestine on the Second Aliyah (1904–1914) made the purchase of land particularly urgent.
-With the aid of the Jewish National Fund (JNF), the Palestine Office bought land for newcomers in two locations: Chavat Kinneret (near the Sea of Galilee), and Kibbutz Ruhama (near Sderot of today).
+The influx of Jews during the Second Aliyah (1904–1914) made the purchase of land particularly urgent.
+With the aid of the Jewish National Fund (JNF) (קֶרֶן קַיֶּימֶת לְיִשְׂרָאֵל, Keren Kayemet L'Yisrael), the Palestine Office bought land for newcomers in two locations: Chavat Kinneret (near the Sea of Galilee), and Kibbutz Ruhama (near Sderot of today).
 Kibbutz Ruhama was specifically designated for Russian Jews from the Second Aliyah.
-Over the following decades, the Palestine Office established hundreds more moshavim and kibbutzim throughout Palestine.
-The Palestine Office continued to purchase land together with JNF (In Hebrew: Keren Kayemet L'Yisrael, KKL).
+Over the following decades, the Palestine Office established hundreds more moshavim and kibbutzim and continued to purchase land together with the JNF.

 With the outbreak of World War I, the anticipated disintegration of the Ottoman Empire raised hopes among Zionists for increased Jewish immigration and eventual sovereignty in Palestine.
-In 1918, the United Kingdom conquered the region and it fell under British military rule.
+In 1917 the United Kingdom captured Jerusalem from the Ottomans, and in 1918 pushed the Ottomans out of the Levant entirely, and the region fell under British military rule.
+After World War I, the Ottoman Empire is dissolved and the League of Nations create plans for the administration of former Ottoman territory.